razaghimahdi/Shopping-By-KMP/README.md

 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

 ## Development

+Firs, let me say the backend development is also in progress.
+You can find the backend source code [here](https://github.com/soheilkhaledabdi/shop).

 This project is a work in progress and is not yet complete.
 We will continue to work on it and update it regularly until we have a complete shopping application.
 We appreciate any feedback or suggestions that you may have to help us improve the project.